Skip to main content

 Mangu (Mashed Plantains)

-A breakfast staple made with boiled and mashed green plantains, typically topped with fried onions, salami, or fried cheese.
-It's a comforting and flavorful dish that provides sustained energy.
+A breakfast standard of boiled green plantains mashed smooth, usually topped with fried onions, salami, or fried cheese.
+It's filling and keeps you going through the morning.

 Regional Specialties & Local Favorites